 The City of Toronto is the capital city of Ontario and is located north of Lake Ontario in the Greater Toronto Area.
 Toronto is the most populated city in Canada, with over 2.79 million residents.
 The population of Toronto increased by 2.3% from 2016 to 2021.
-Toronto real estate prices have increased by 5% from July 2022 to July 2023, with the average sold price of a house being $1.07M in July 2023.
-Condominiums are by far the most commonly sold property type on the Toronto Housing Market, accounting for over 50% of sales volumes, followed by sales of single-family detached houses and townhouses, respectively.
-From a long-term perspective, the average home price in the City of Toronto has increased by approximately 99% in the 10-year period from July 2013 to July 2023.
-Homeowners of homes that were vacant for over six months in a year are also required to pay a Vacant Home Tax in addition to the property taxes.
+Toronto’s real estate prices have decreased by 4.6% from September 2023 to September 2024, with the benchmark price of a house being $1.07M in September 2024.
+Condominiums are by far the most commonly sold property type on the Toronto Housing Market, accounting for approximately 48% of sales volumes, followed by sales of single-family detached houses and attached homes, respectively.
+From a long-term perspective, the average home price in the City of Toronto has increased by approximately 78% in the 10-year period from September 2014 to September 2024.

 Toronto property tax is based on the assessed value of your home.
 Every four years, the Municipal Assessment Corporation (MPAC) conducts an evaluation of properties all over Ontario and submits assessed values for each of them.
 This assessed value can differ significantly from the market value of your property.
 Your final property tax amount is calculated by multiplying the Toronto final property tax rate for the year by the MPAC property assessed value.